pantrypoints/sp/content/en/research/einstein/100/author-017.md

 ---

-LOTHAR MITIS / VIENNA

-FACTS AND EINSTEIN
+## Lothar Mitis @ Vienna

+*Facts And Einstein*

 The facts incorrectly presented by Einstein are:

 1. All normal natural phenomena, whether they are understood energetically or materially, are without exception subject to the most powerful of all monisms, gravity, they are heavy.
 These include the sound medium [as] air and the light medium [as] ether.

 2. Apart from the bare nature of their means of reproduction, there are also numerous extensive analogies for sound and light: Both phenomena are vibrations into which their media are caused by vibrating or shining bodies.

 Under otherwise the same circumstances, both cover the same distances at the same time, so they need a certain amount of time to reproduce.
 In the same medium, they propagate in a straight line.
 Both are reflected or otherwise distracted.
 Both move in waves.
 For their perception, organs of their own have developed in the sensitive living beings.
 And so on.
 The analogy relating to the barik* of the media of sound and light is almost a matter of course.
 The same